coq/ceps/text/069-coq-roadmap.md

 # Summary

-This CEP aims to establish a roadmap for the Coq project.
+This CEP aims to establish a short term roadmap for the Coq project (while also stating the need for a medium and long term roadmap as well).

 It highlights both:

-- what are considered as important axes to work on in the future,
+- what are considered as priorities for the short term future,
-- what resources are available to work on these axes, and which axes we commit to work on based on these resources.
+- what priorities we commit to make progress on, based on the available resources.

 Resources mean availability of persons to conduct the work.
 For technical axes, requiring changes in the Coq system, it includes availability of persons to